Sustainable and resilient transport amidst persistent disruptions, climate risks and geopolitical concerns

 - –

-—-, as are other technologies to avert, minimize and address loss and damage in coastal zones -—
+—-, among other technologies to minimize and address loss and damage in coastal zones -—

 – ‒